astropy/astroquery/docs/vo_conesearch/validator.rst

 skipped.
 There are also options to validate a user-defined list of services or all of them.

-All Cone Search queries are done using RA, DEC, and SR given by ``testQuery`` fields in the registry, and maximum verbosity.
+All Cone Search queries are done using RA, Dec, and SR given by ``testQuery`` fields in the registry, and maximum verbosity.
 In an uncommon case where ``testQuery`` is not defined for a service, it uses a default search for ``RA=0&DEC=0&SR=0.1``.